The Hidden Language of AI in Chemistry: Unifying Graph and Language Models of Chemistry

 write – writes + read ≈ reads

 In the gender examples, ‘- Man + Woman’ is a vector transformation that takes any male-gendered word and turns it into its female counterparts.
 These are not hand-crafted rules, this is how the model learns to represent linguistic structure geometrically.
-Ordered relationships between words give rise to consistent geometric directions in a model’s embedding space.
-Changes such as gender, tense, or number appear as stable vectors: the surrounding context stays the same, but the word shifts to a different form and meaning.
+Ordered relationships between words give rise to consistent geometric directions in a model’s latent space.
+Changes such as gender as stable vectors: the surrounding context stays the same, but the word shifts to a different form and meaning.
 This behavior is not unique to language models.
 It is a general consequence of learning from any structured domain.
 Chemistry is no exception.

 Graph models of molecules operate under the same principles.
 In a previous post we worked out the mathematical definition of a graph neural network model.
 Then we tested the graph neural network with molecules from the QM9 dataset, extracted part of a trained graph neural network called the atom feature vectors (AFV) which represent a crucial part of the model’s latent space, its compressed information about each tested atom.